sebasj13/TopasGraphSim/README.md

 ## Am interface to automatically plot and interpret the results of TOPAS simulations

 This GUI can visualize and analyze percentage depth dose (pdd) and dose profiles (dp) simulations from [TOPAS](http://www.topasmc.org/).
 Depth dose measurements are assumed to be in the z-direction, dose profiles in the x- or y-directions.
-Data readin is handled by [topas2numpy](https://github.com/davidchall/topas2numpy)
+Data readin is handled by [topas2numpy](https://github.com/davidchall/topas2numpy).
-Available languages: english and german.
 <br></br>
 ![image](https://user-images.githubusercontent.com/87897942/150624839-cd4fa333-b52e-43a9-98ca-6f3a2e41340a.png)